 We offer fully guided elk hunts with both rifle and bow.
 Our hunts are guided 2-x-1, and 1-x-1 hunts can be arranged for an additional fee.

 All elk hunts include lodging and meals.
-We offer elk hunts in five separate elk areas.
+We offer elk hunts in four separate elk areas.
 Two of these hunts are offered in general license areas.

-The other three are in limited-quota areas.
+The other two are in limited-quota areas.
 These limited-quota areas can take 4 to 9 elk preference points to draw the license.

 All Elk hunts are seven days, which includes five full days of hunting.
 There is a day into camps/lodge and a day departing from camps/lodge.